ESIPFed/marinedata-vocabulary-guidance/README.md

 The Integrated Taxonomic Information System.
 Authoritative taxonomic information on plants, animals, fungi, and microbes of North America and the world.

 #### Strengths

 - Taxonomic Serial Number

 #### Limitations

-- Not marine specific (improving? harmonization with WoRMS?)
+- Not marine specific (invite to comment)

 ### NCBI Taxonomy